-Note 4 - Auction Process
+Note 4 - Auction process

 One of the main functions of the Corporation is to administer the entire auction process of carbon dioxide (CO2) allowances for the participating states.
-The Corporation administered two (2) auctions during 2008.
+The Corporation administered four (4) auctions during 2010 and four (4) auctions during 2009.

 Each CO2 allowance auction is conducted in accordance with the statutory and/or regulatory authority of each Signatory State offering CO2 allowances for sale in that auction.
-These uniform price sealed quarterly auctions are designed to prevent price collusion by the bidders and are monitored by an independent third party vendor (see note 6).
+These uniform price sealed quarterly auctions are designed to prevent price collusion by the bidders and are monitored by an independent third party vendor (see Note 6).

 Each state's number of allowances is specified in the statutes and/or regulations authorizing its CO2 allowance budget.
-Allowances of any participating state are recognized by each of the participating states even if that particular state is not participating in the auction.
+Allowances of any participating state are recognized by the CO2 Budget Trading Program of each of the participating states even if that particular state is not participating in the auction.